 - You can see how much memory each tab and plugins are consuming.
 Kill the one that is causing the problem.

 This will help you to figure out the problem on the go.
-You can always switch to another browser if this is getting more often.
+You can always switch to another browser if this happens more often.

 If nothing helps, you may reset Chrome – or uninstall it and then reinstall it – and see if that helps.
 Resetting the browser will delete personal settings, bookmarks, etc. So you may want to back them up first.